 EuroAquae+ offers a state-of-the-art learning experience on the use of hydroinformatic tools for smart water management as well as a platform for stakeholders to interact and exchange on the need to foster the next generation of highly-skilled professionals in applied water resources management to respond to the job market needs in Europe and across the world.

-The Joint Master Course is developped by the EuroAquae consortium coordinated by the University of Nice-Sophia Antipolis and associated some leading international universities: Technical University of Catalonia (ES), Budapest University of Technology and Economics (HU), Brandenburg University of Technology Cottbus - Senftenberg (DE), Newcastle University (UK), Warsaw University of Technology (PL), Universidad Nacional del Littoral (AR), Ecole Polytechnique Fédérale de Lausanne (CH), Indian Institute of Technology Madras (IND), National University of Singapore (SIN), Incheon National University (KR), Universidade Federal de Rio de Janeiro (BR), Universidad Nacional Autonoma de Mexico (MX), Hohai University (CN), North China University of Water Resources and Electric Power (CN).
+The Joint Master Course is developped by the EuroAquae consortium coordinated by the University of Nice-Sophia Antipolis and associated some leading international universities: Technical University of Catalonia (ES), Brandenburg University of Technology Cottbus - Senftenberg (DE), Newcastle University (UK), Warsaw University of Technology (PL) as awarding institutions and Universidad Nacional del Littoral (AR), Ecole Polytechnique Fédérale de Lausanne (CH), Indian Institute of Technology Madras (IND), National University of Singapore (SIN), Incheon National University (KR), Universidade Federal de Rio de Janeiro (BR), Universidad Nacional Autonoma de Mexico (MX), Hohai University (CN), North China University of Water Resources and Electric Power (CN) as associated institutions.

 The EuroAquae+ consortium welcomes major professional entities from the water sector associated partners who are involved in the teaching and research activities: Artelia Eau et Environnement SAS, Suez Environment, Centro Internazionale in Monitoraggio Ambientale, Cetaqua - Centro Tecnologico del Agua, CH2M, China Institute of Water Resources and Hydropower Research, Danish Hydraulic Institute, Deltares, Electricité de France, ESRI Global Inc, HR Wallingford, Hydrometerological Innovative Solutions Hyds, IBM Ireland, Iren Aqua Gas, K-Water, Ondeo Systems, Potsdam Institut für Klimafolgenforschung, RHEA SAS (Groupe KISTERS), Sociedad General de Aguas de Barcelona, Veolia Water, XP Solutions, World Meteorological Organization, Yellow River Conservancy Commission, Helmholtz-Zentrum Potsdam Deutsches GeoForschungsZentrum, Ingenieurgesellschaft Prof. Dr. Sieker mbH and Institute of Meteorology and Water Management - National Resea